GregRos/wampus/README.md

 Wampus uses a transformation system that lets you revive and flatten objects in a customizable, extensible, and powerful way.

-Wampus defines four transformations.

-1. Object transformations
-   1. `jsonToObject`
-   2. `objectToJson`
-2. Error transformations
-   1. `errorToErrorResponse`
-   2. `errorResponseToError`

-They all use the same system.

 ### How it works

 #### Step-by-step